DefAP/defap/README.md

 To operate DefAP, please consult the operating manual included in the software.

-Additional information and description available at mmmg.co.uk
+Additional information and description available at mmmg.co.uk/defap.

 ## Authors
 - Mr. William Neilson